The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Discussion

 \subsection{Cluster Cores: an Aside}

 As noted in Section 1, the recycling scenario discussed above is expected to break down in cluster cores.
-Here, the SB:PSB ratio climbs to $\sim 1$, and the PAS fraction rises rapidly at the expense of the CSFs, implying CSF \evo PAS evolution is almost certainly active.
+Here, the SB:PSB ratio climbs to $\sim 1$ and the PAS fraction rises rapidly at the expense of the CSFs, implying CSF \evo PAS evolution is active.
 This is not surprising: the dense ICM in these regions should prevent infalling SBs from rejoining the CSF population (breaking the starforming recycling loop) and -- as has been known for decades -- actively quench CSF galaxies through, e.g., ram-pressure stripping.
-While starbursts are thus only incidentally connected to PAS build-up -- the global extinguishing of star formation affects the more numerous CSFs as well as the SBs -- we do expect them to be the dominant source of core PSBs as no low-mass, gas-rich systems should survive long enough in these regions to accrete onto PASs.
+While starbursts are thus only incidentally connected to PAS build-up -- the global extinguishing of star formation affects the more-numerous CSFs as well as the SBs -- we do expect them to be the dominant source of core PSBs: no low-mass, gas-rich systems should survive long enough in these regions to accrete onto PASs.

-Though projection effects and small sample size prohibit any definitive conclusions, the plot of cluster core \sersic index distributions in the left panel of Fig.\ 5 suggests something consistent with this scenario is taking place.
+Though projection effects and small sample size prohibit drawing definitive conclusions, the plot of cluster core \sersic index distributions in Figure 5 (left) suggests something consistent with this scenario is taking place.
 Here, the PSBs are seen to lose their high-$n$ tail \citep[as noted previously by the MORPHS collaboration,][]{Dressler99} and depart significantly from the PASs, falling squarely between these and the still-disky SBs.
 This is the signal we would expect if core SBs and PSBs reflect larger-radius accretions onto disky CSFs and their subsequent ICM-driven quenching.
-However, the similarity of core PSBs to core CSFs also suggests that some of these systems may be the results of ICM-triggered bursts \citep{Bekki03} or the most extreme examples of post-truncation galaxies.
+However, the similarity of core PSBs to core CSFs also suggests that some of these systems may reflect ICM-triggered bursts \citep{Bekki03} or the most extreme examples of post-truncation galaxies.